garbas/nix-virtualenv/README.rst

 No. Well at least not for me :)

-Well to be honest `virtualenv`_ does the job that it promises, but manytimes this is not enough.
+Well to be honest `virtualenv`_ does the job that it promises, but many times this is not enough.
 Many times system packages are needed to be able to install specific python packages, eg. lxml, Pillow, ...

+And ``nix-virtualenv`` can install system packages (even MySQL or PostgreSQL).

 How to install it?